tengzhang48/Autonomous_Self-burying_Seed_Carrier_Simulations/README.md

 # Autonomous_Self-burying_Seed_Carrier_Simulations
 The files are to reproduce simulations in the paper "Autonomous Self-burying Seed Carriers for Aerial Seeding" by Luo et al. The simulations are carried out with ABAQUS, whose files are in the folder **ABAQUS**.
-A few MATLAB codes, in the folder **MATLAB**, are also included to generate material propertis used in the ABAQUS simulations.
+A few MATLAB codes, in the folder **MATLAB**, are also included to generate material properties used in the ABAQUS simulations.

 **ABAQUS**
 The files are arranged following the order of the figures presented in the paper.